Map the Landscape

 Get your leadership team wrestling with the weightiest questions facing your organization: Who do we want to be?
 What do we need to do to get there?
 Envision different futures; consider contrasting scenarios; hunt the elephants in the room.
 The goal is for you and your team to make good decisions, fast – especially ones that have been a distraction for far too long.

 Write and Revise

 It’s only by getting your strategy down in black and white that you can start to see whether it holds water.
 Does it make sense?
 Is it really what you mean?
 Can you really commit to it?
 Is it ambitious enough?
-Is it realistic enough?
 Rethink it, rewire it, reframe it, and revise it, over and over, quickly.
-Two or three drafts is simply not enough for something this important.
+Two or three drafts is not enough for something this important.

 Make Sure It Works

-Double-check your strategy to make sure it resonates with the people who will have to embrace and execute it.
+Double-check to make sure your strategy resonates with the people who will have to embrace and execute it.
 Do they see themselves in it?
-Does it make them nod vigorously?
+Does it make them nod?
 Inevitably, they’ll point out a few wrinkles.
 More important, they’ll be grateful you circled back with them.
 This doesn’t have to take lots of time to get right.

 Launch Yourself Higher

 Make some noise.
 Sell it to your Board.
 Roadshow it with your stakeholders.
 Unveil it to your employees.
 Share it with the world.
-From here you’ll need the right rituals, monitoring, and reinforcement, in the right cadence, to keep everyone on track, accountable, and moving upwards.
+From here, you’ll need the right habits to keep everyone on track, accountable, and moving upwards.
 Here we go!